heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 the above backs large vectors with memory mapped files.
 If we couple this with file systems like [lustre](https://www.lustre.org/), we can go really, really big.

-Also, also, Ephesus is *embarrassingly parallel* and computation with can be split across many machine--not just computation across multiple tables, but computations within single tables as well.
+Also, also, Ephesus is *embarrassingly parallel* and computation can be split across many machine--not just computation across multiple tables, but computations within single tables as well.

 # The future & how to get involved

 I apologize if I've gotten you terribly excited to try this.
-At present Ephesus is locked down under heavy development as part of our core [data QA/QC](https://redpoll.ai/) and **new** [federated inference tech](https://iixx.io).
-If you have a use case that Ephesus might help with, like quickly building Bayesian models across many semi-structured datasets, please reach out to me on [linkedin](https://www.linkedin.com/in/baxtereaves/).
-I'm perfectly friendly and happy to help--whether it be with Ephesus or pointing your down other avenues that might be a better fit.
+At present Ephesus is locked down under heavy development as part of our core [data QA/QC](https://redpoll.ai/) and **new** [secure federated inference tech](https://iixx.io).
+If you have a use case that Ephesus might help with, like quickly building Bayesian models across many structured datasets, please reach out to me on [linkedin](https://www.linkedin.com/in/baxtereaves/).
+I'm perfectly friendly and happy to help--whether it be with Ephesus or by pointing you down other avenues that might be a better fit.